gdbots/pbjx-bundle-php/README.md

 > Fictional __WidgetCo__ makes widgets for websites by creating mixins and libraries to
 > provide implementations for those mixins.

-- WidgetCo has a pbj mixin called `widgetco:blog:mixin:add-comment`
+- WidgetCo has a mixin called `widgetco:blog:mixin:add-comment`
 - WidgetCo has a handler called `WidgetCo\Blog\AddCommentHandler` that uses marker interface `Gdbots\Pbjx\DependencyInjection\PbjxHandler`.
-- WidgetCo's handler uses the mixins `findOne` or `findAll` method to return all `SchemaCurie` objects it handles.
+- WidgetCo's handler uses the mixins `findOne` or `findAll` method to return all `SchemaCurie` objects it can handle.

 > Your company __Acme__ now has a blog and wants to use __WidgetCo__ mixins _AND_ the implementation
 > provided by __WidgetCoBlogBundle__.

 - Acme creates a concrete schema called `acme:blog:command:add-comment` that uses the mixin `widgetco:blog:mixin:add-comment`
-- When pbjx goes to send the command it will look for a handler for `acme:blog:command:add-comment` curie.
+- When pbjx sends the command it will look for a service to handle `acme:blog:command:add-comment` curie.
-- That service can be [autoconfigured by symfony](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option)
+- The service can be [autoconfigured by symfony](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option)

 You can still override if you want to extend or replace what widgetco provides by implementing your own handler using the `PbjxHandler` interface.